MicrosoftDocs/win32/desktop-src/menurc/wm-menuselect.md

 ---
 title: WM\_MENUSELECT message
-description: Sent to a menu's owner window when the user selects a menu item. ms.assetid: '57684a19-dfaa-4e0c-a8ff-010533322cb0'
+description: Sent to a menus owner window when the user selects a menu item. ms.assetid: 57684a19-dfaa-4e0c-a8ff-010533322cb0
+keywords:
-keywords: ["WM_MENUSELECT message Menus and Other Resources"]
+- WM_MENUSELECT message Menus and Other Resources
 topic_type:
 - apiref
 api_name: